-Ready to take your workouts and fitness goals to the next level? *Raises hand rapidly.*
+Ready to take your workouts and fitness goals to the next level?
+Thought so!

-Well, it’s time to invest in a fitness tracker then.
-A tracker gives you the ability to dive deeper into your workouts—both in real-time and post-sweat session—to see things like heart rate, calories burned, pace, distance, and more.
-These #s will help you better understand the work you’re putting in day in and day out…for better results!
+That may mean it’s time to invest in a fitness tracker.
+These devices will give you the ability to dive deeper into your workouts, both in real time and post-sweat, to see things like heart rate, calories burned, pace, distance and more.
+These numbers will help you better understand the work you’re putting in day in and day out, leading to better results.

 What to Look for in a Fitness Tracker

 When spending major money on a tracker, it’s important that you get one that suits your needs (and workouts).
 “Ask yourself what range of activities you’ll be using your tracker for,” says Chelsey Wilkens, NASM-certified personal trainer and nutritionist in New York City.
 “Are you going to sleep, run, swim, lift and do yoga in it?”

 Whatever your level of activity, it’s important your watch or band can track these activities.
 If you want to be able to see your running or hiking routes post-exercise, too, you’ll want your tracker to have GPS mapping.

 Some watches even come with apps that allow you to track your menstrual cycle.
 “What our bodies go through—whether it’s stress, travel or menstruation—affects how we bring ourselves back into balance,” explains Wilkens.

 Once you’ve found the features you’re looking for, then you need to match the tracker to your style.
 You’ll be wearing it daily, after all!